Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 You can read more about the possible outputs Pilon can produce in the [Wiki](https://github.com/broadinstitute/pilon/wiki/Output-File-Descriptions).

 We can see there are many different options for pilon.
 We will be using the defaults for our assembly.
-* `--genome` - this will be the output assembly from medaka
+* `--genome` - this will be the output assembly from Medaka
 * `--unpaired` - the short reads we used to create the BAM alignment were unpaired, so we need to specify this using this flag
 * `--outdir` - this will generate a directory for all the output